Olsztynek: 17th–19th century

-From 1618 the Duchy was in personal union with the Imperial Margraviate of Brandenburg as Brandenburg-Prussia, although remained a fief until 1657.
+From 1618, the Duchy was in personal union with the Imperial Margraviate of Brandenburg as Brandenburg-Prussia, although remained under Polish suzerainty until 1657.
 During the Polish–Swedish War of 1626–1629, Polish troops were stationed around the town in 1626.
 During the Second Northern War it was plundered by Swedish troops in 1656.
 Hohenstein with Ducal Prussia was incorporated into the Kingdom of Prussia in 1701.
-In 1804 a fire destroyed 108 houses and the townhall.
-During the Napoleonic Wars in 1807 the French stayed in Hohenstein, including Marshals of France Michel Ney and Pierre Augereau.
+In 1804, a fire destroyed 108 houses and the townhall.
+During the Napoleonic Wars in 1807 the French stayed in Hohenstein, including French marshals Michel Ney and Pierre Augereau.

-After the 1871 unification of Germany Prussia became part of the German Empire.
+After the 1871 unification of Germany, Prussia became part of the German Empire.
 Administratively, the town was part of Landkreis (district) Osterode (Ostróda) in the province of East Prussia.
-Although Hohenstein was outside Poland after 1657, in the late 19th century Poles still formed a large proportion of the local Lutheran parish (majority of the town's population was Lutheran), with 3,344 people in comparison to 1,966 Germans.
+Although Hohenstein was outside Poland after 1657, in the late 19th century Poles still formed the majority of the local Lutheran parish (majority of the town's population was Lutheran), with 3,344 people in comparison to 1,966 Germans.
 In 1898, a local branch of the anti-Polish German Eastern Marches Society was founded, the organization's busiest branch in Masuria.